-This is called a “brute-force” login attack.
+This is called a “brute force” login attack.

 A botnet is a number of Internet-connected computers communicating with other similar machines in an effort to complete repetitive tasks and objectives.
 This can be as mundane as keeping control of an Internet Relay Chat (IRC) channel, or it could be used to send spam email or participate in distributed denial-of-service attacks.
 The word botnet is a combination of the words robot and network.

-Does This Mean We Shouldn’t Use WordPress Anymore?
+Does This Mean We Should Stop Using WordPress?

 It is a “simple” script that attempts to login using the admin login and a generated password.
 So if your password is too short or based on dictionary words it will be guessed and then the script can login legitimately and do whatever it wants including installing scripts (as plugins) or editing files.
 The attack tries to guess your password, if it succeeds, the most secure site in the world is wide open because they have your password.

-Security Measure #1 – Get In Touch With Your Webhosting Company
+Security Measure #1 – Contact Your Host

 A proper WordPress maintenance routine ensures that: